-6. Now, let yourself out of prison, out of bondage, off of punishment.
+6. Let yourself out of prison, out of bondage, out of punishment.
 You are free again.
-Use positive thinking and visualization to release your self-punishment and transmute into freedom.
+Use positive thinking and visualization to release your self-punishment and transition that into freedom.

 7. From now on, only engage in those acts that make you feel good, whole, and that you are proud of and which cause you to have a good night’s sleep.

-Your conscience is an invaluable tool and can help guide your actions, if you listen to it.
-You don’t need a Jiminy Cricket chirping in your ear to know the difference between a good experience that you can learn from and a bad experience that is self-destructive and will only cause you pain.
+Your conscience is an priceless tool and can help guide your actions, if you listen to it.
+You don’t need a fictitious character whispering in your ear to know the difference between a good experience that you can learn from and a bad experience that is self-destructive and will only cause you pain.
 Trust in yourself and in your abilities of self-discernment.
 Seek out activities that bring you happiness.
 Try not to heed to those who criticize or claim to be judging you for them.
 Your life is your own, to do what you want with it.
 You decide what you want, and you can either reap the benefits or suffer the consequences.

 It is your choice.
 So enjoy your power!
 Take advantage of your ability to make your own decisions, and get out there and start living!